Trump drops Philadelphia Eagles invite

 The president said he still planned to attend the event, which will feature the military band and chorus, at 15:00 local time (19:00 GMT).

-Before the team won the Super Bowl in February, several players had suggested they would skip the White House event that is typically held for American sports team after winning championships.
+Before the team won the Super Bowl in February, several players had suggested they would skip the White House event that is typically held for American sports teams after winning championships.

 Eagles players Chris Long and Malcolm Jenkins were among those who did not plan to attend the ceremony.